 In this particular “timeline”, the self-service tool “shifts the reset left” for faster resolution and elimination of any cascading effects or externalities caused by an inactive employee.

-This may help encourage management and IT staff to create and optimize various work process to be more employee-friendly.
+This may help encourage management and IT staff to create and optimize various work processes to be more employee-friendly.
 Achieving such means more efficient workflows supported by technology, which in turn allows your entire organization to focus on delivering optimal services and products to your customers.

 Challenges of Shift Left

 This culture change is often the first hurdle that must be overcome.
-This may not be something that can be implemented from the top down, but requires complete support of management.
+This may not be something that can be implemented from the top down, but requires the complete support of management.
 The change to a Shift Left philosophy means teams must consider how to make this new system work, and what techniques and tools need to change in order to do so.

 Another risk of shifting left is the possibility that new bottlenecks will arise and need to be addressed.
 Whenever you change processes, unintended results and externalities may occur.
 This doesn’t mean that the new process is broken, just requires more tweaking.